oleksiiluchnikov/vault.nvim/README.md

 - `:VaultNotes`: Opens the Telescope note search picker.
 It autocompletes arguments as note filenames.
 For quick access to a specific note, use `:VaultNotes <filename>` to open it immediately.
 - `:VaultTags`: Opens the Telescope tag search picker.
 It autocompletes arguments as tag names.
 Use `:VaultTags <tag>` to swiftly access notes associated with the specified tag.
+- `:VaultDates`: Opens the Telescope date search picker.
+It autocompletes arguments as dates.
+- `:VaultToday`: Opens the today's daily journal note, even if it doesn't exist yet.
+- `:VaultInbox`: Opens the Telescope note search picker for the inbox directory.

 ### API